-We will provide additional support to children who have been exploited to help maintain them in education.
+- regularly miss school or education or do not take part in education. - 120.
+We will provide additional support to children who have been exploited to help maintain them in education. - 121.
 Staff understand that the experience of girls who are criminally exploited can be very different to that of boys.
 The indicators may not be the same, they are aware that girls are at risk of criminal exploitation too.
-It is also important to note that both boys and girls being criminally exploited may be at higher risk of sexual exploitation.
+It is also important to note that both boys and girls being criminally exploited may be at higher risk of sexual exploitation. - 122.
 If we feel that children may be being abused through exploitation, we will follow the Telford & Wrekin Council exploitation care and support pathway.
 We will always consider the Telford & Wrekin Council, 'explore more' document to support us in working with children and young people to understand what sort of matters may indicate that a child or young person is being sexually exploited.
-We will consult in the normal way with the relevant local authority social care team to seek advice through consultation.
-The concerns will be followed through sensitively and appropriately with fellow professionals and the CSE referral form will be completed.
+We will consult in the normal way with the relevant local authority children's services team to seek advice through consultation.
+The concerns will be followed through sensitively and appropriately with fellow professionals and the appropriate referral form will be completed.
 In relation to the CATE Risk Panels, where concerns are expressed around a child attending our setting, we will ensure attendance whenever possible as part of the established multi-agency process.
-Alongside this, we have taken the same steps and made all staff aware of the TWSP A guide for professionals CATE leaflet.
-Due to the high number of reports in our borough, we will be particularly alert to the CSE and CCE.

-We will make parents and carers, and children and young people aware of the relevant TWSP CATE leaflets.
-We will provide them with information on CEOP the Child Exploitation and Online Protection command.
-Children and adults can use CEOP to report if they are concerned that a child is being sexually abused or groomed online.
+Alongside this, we have taken the same steps and made all staff aware of the TWSP, A guide for professionals CATE leaflet. - 123.
+We will make parents and carers, children and young people aware of the relevant TWSP CATE leaflets.
+We will provide them with information on the National Crime Agency CEOP, the Child Exploitation and Online Protection command.
+Children and adults can use CEOP to report if they are concerned that a child is being sexually abused or groomed online. - 124.
 We will take a proactive approach to minimising the risk of all types of exploitation.
-We will engage with lived experience work from the St. Giles Trust and other partners to benefit the whole-school community, including staff, children and parents.
+We will engage with lived experience work to benefit the whole-school community, including staff, children and parents.
 All staff will receive training and updates on child exploitation.

-As a primary special school provider our curriculum can include a programme of appropriate exploitation awareness especially CSE raising awareness. (sessions will be linked to the understanding of the children.)
+As a primary special school our curriculum includes a programme of appropriate exploitation awareness, especially CSE raising awareness. (sessions will be linked to the understanding of the children.)